-The study permit will only allow you to start your studies in Canada at what are called Designated Learning Institutions (DLI).
+The Canada study visa will only allow you to start your studies in Canada at what are called Designated Learning Institutions (DLI).
 The study permit allows you to stay in Canada until your program ends and in some cases work while you are enrolled in school or work after you graduate.
-To keep the study visa, you must fulfill these conditions:
+To keep the Canada study visa, you must fulfill these conditions:

-- You must be working to complete your study program;
+- Be working to complete your study program.

-- You must meet the requirements of the student visa;
+- Meet the requirements of the student visa.

-- You must leave Canada immediately once your study permit expires.
+- Leave Canada immediately once your study permit expires.